Let's Chat Student Overwhelm and Overscheduling! What were we thinking?

 Student Schedules and Overwhelm - Episode 002

+How can we help decrease student stress levels at school?
+The first place parents and teachers should look is at the schedule of the student.
 We want our children be well rounded, intelligent and caring individuals..but at what cost?
 Kids are not allowed to roam the neighborhood and are now shuttled from ballet to karate to theater with homework squeezed in the middle.
+This leads to an increase in teenage stress and schedule overwhelm.

-Our intentions are good, but what are all of these activities doing to our kiddos?
+Our intentions are good, but what are all of these activities doing to our children?
 When teachers are accused of giving too much homework, are they supposed to make amends because of the over-scheduling of activities?
+When are too many activities too much for a child to handle?

-Are our children supposed to have fun, but instead are facing high school courses in middle school, college courses in high school and medical school applications in kindergarten?
+Children are supposed to have fun, but instead are facing high school courses in middle school, college courses in high school and medical school applications in kindergarten.

 What is the balance that parents, children and educators need to find?

 Reflect on the last year what activities were on your families plate?
-What were your responsibilites at work?
+What were your responsibilities at work?
 What were your child's school activities?

 Then take a moment to reflect on how those obligations made you and your child feel.
 Did your child complain about overwhelm or stress?